Excius/Excius/README.md

 # 💫 About Me

 ## 👋 Hi there, I'm Excius!
-I'm a developer with a strong interest in **network programming** and **backend development**.
-I enjoy exploring how systems communicate, building efficient backend architectures, and learning the inner workings of network protocols.
+I am a passionate and driven software developer with a strong focus on back-end development, Cloud Engineering, network programming, and low-level systems programming.
+With a deep interest in building efficient and scalable systems, I enjoy solving complex problems and continuously learning new techniques.

+In addition to my systems programming interests, I have a heavy interest in back-end engineering, DevOps practices, and cloud technologies.
+I’m enthusiastic about designing robust APIs, automating infrastructure, and deploying scalable applications in cloud-native environments.

+Always eager to expand my knowledge, I aim to create impactful solutions that contribute to advancing the tech industry.
+I am committed to delivering high-quality work and thrive in environments that challenge me to grow both technically and professionally.
 ---

 ## 🚀 What I'm Learning